FLAIR-Community/Fling/docs/meaning_for_configurations_en.md

 ## An Example

-In this document, we provide a simple configuration file and explain the meanings of each key.
+In this document, we provide a complete configuration file and explain the meanings of each key.

+Note that the following configuration file is exactly the default configuration file.
+In other words, if some keys do not exist in user-defined config, the value in the following file will be used by default.

+Here is the default configuration file, you can also view it at [here](https://github.com/kxzxvbk/Fling/blob/main/argzoo/default_config.py) :

 ```python
 import platform